-On May 20, 3014, Golden Fern Resources Limited, the Company's wholly owned subsidiary in New Zealand, began liquidation proceedings which was completed on August 29, 2014.
-The New Zealand subsidiary was liquidated after the sale of the Reefton project to Stevenson.
-There were no significant assets or liabilities remaining in the entity.
+On May 20, 3014, Golden Fern Resources Limited, the Company's wholly owned subsidiary in New Zealand, began liquidation proceedings.
+The New Zealand subsidiary is being liquidated after the sale of the Reefton project to Stevenson and there are no significant assets or liabilities remaining in the entity.

-2.2.14 Kasmere
+2.2.10 Kasmere South, Manitoba - East Resources Ltd.